guardian/recommendations/npm-packages.md

 But because changes to `peerDependencies` are breaking (see above), we will also then need a new _major_ version of `@guardian/slideshow` (even if the original change to `@guardian/libs` was just a patch).

-This is obviously not great for consumers of `@guardian/slideshow`!
+This is not great for consumers of `@guardian/slideshow`!

 Therefore it is a bad idea for published packages to consume the local version of any deps that live alongside them in a repo.